Debate: Should You Be “Open to Work”?

 For recruiters, the Open to Work feature is a gold mine because it helps recruiters quickly identify potential high interest candidates.
 Recruiters use LinkedIn differently than job seekers and even have a tool called LinkedIn Recruiter specifically used to search for candidates.
 Candidate searches can be narrowed down to specific profiles based on skills, company types, years of experience (which is why building out your LinkedIn profile is so important!)

-When these searches deliver profiles, recruiters can filter through candidates who are more likely to respond, which includes, you guessed it, those with the Open to Work feature turned on.
+When LinkedIn Recruiter searches deliver profiles, recruiters can filter through candidates who are more likely to respond, which includes, you guessed it, those with the Open to Work feature turned on.
 This should be a good thing!

 The Debate and Why this is an Important Conversation

 Now this is where the debate becomes tricky.
-Based on the now viral article, having the Open to Work feature turned on can be seen as “desperate” by hiring managers.
+Some opinions are that having the Open to Work feature turned on can be seen as “desperate” by hiring managers.
 In this view, top talent isn’t actively seeking new jobs and the banner makes you appear like you’re open to any work.
 Along with biases like ageism and education, now job seekers have to deal with this too?
 It seems like the list of hurdles is never ending.

-The negative view of Open to Work completely disregards the current market we’re in, where over 250,000 tech workers alone have lost their jobs in 2023.
+The negative view of Open to Work completely disregards the current down market we’re in.
 This is also the place where I as a recruiter have educated and partnered with hiring managers to check their biases on hiring those who are Open to Work or may have a nontraditional background.

 These are extremely important conversations to have.
 Talent acquisition professionals need to discuss biases in the open to name, resist, and nip bias in the bud.
 The best recruiters are champions of candidates and should be helping remove any bias around Open to Work.
 Hiring managers need to hear outside opinions, so they can rethink the context and their approach.
 Finally, job seekers need to understand these potential hurdles so that they can be recognized and faced.
 As painful as it is, this is a necessary conversation.